Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 Welcome to Azure Content Moderator service v2 Private Preview!

 The Azure Content Moderator API is a cognitive service that checks text, image, and video content for material that is potentially offensive, risky, or otherwise undesirable.
 In the upcoming v2 private preview, we are going to introduce a reboot of ACM, which lets developers and data scientists use new SOTA text, image, audio video and multi-modal models to make the applications using the new AI generative models by OpenAI (like GPT-X, Dall-E 2 and Codex, which powers GitHub Copilot) and Microsoft products safe to use.
-The new models are not only good at making AIs safe, but they are also targeted at User Generated Content.
+The new models are not only good at making AIs safe, but they are also targeted at User Generated Content on social media, game chat room and forum...

 **In the Sept 2023 release, harmful text content detect api powered SOTA models are the release focus.**